How eCommerce Faceted Search Enhances E-commerce User Experience

 Once you’ve organized your product data into facets, the next step is to design an interface visitors will love.
 The user interface directly determines the practicality of the navigation system.

-How you display facets and how shoppers interact with them significantly impacts the overall user experience.
+How you display facets and how shoppers interact with them significantly impacts the overall customer experience.
 As such, consider the following best practices when designing the interface:

 Performance optimization